Changissnz/nu_merchant_principal/README.md

 it is enabled by specific conditions stemming from over-maintenance (excess magnitude in pro-activity) and lack of maintenance (negligible activity).
-Destruction is not the focus of this section.
+Destruction is not the focus of this section, although phenomena labeled as destructive has a contradicting relationship with the defined ideals of maintenance.

 A construct called the Game of Tree-Trimming is used to aid in quantitatively abstracting maintenance.
 The